bablukpik/docker/README.md

 sudo chmod -R g+rwx "$HOME/.docker"
 ```

+## Some Basic Docker Commands

+Here is some basic docker commands

-## How to remove Docker Containers, Images, Volumes and Networks
+### How to remove Docker Containers, Images, Volumes and Networks

 - To delete all the Containers, Images and Volumes: